Jesse-Kerr/meetup_retentions/README.md

 * There are nearly 350,000 Meetup groups globally.
 Around 82% of their information is public.

-* Each Meetup group has had some number of events in the past, and each of those has been attended by some individuals.

 * The groups are organized into 33 different categories, such as Arts and Culture, Business, or Singles.
 These categories have different numbers of meetup groups within them.

 *HYPOTHESIS*